ph3nomforko/dnd-character-repo/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app.
+    Used Sinatra to build the app.

-- [x] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database.
+    Using ActiveRecord for database management.

 - [x] Include more than one model class.
-Mine are User and Character.
+    Classes are (1) User and (2) Class.

 - [x] Include at least one has_many relationship on your User model.
     A user has many characters.

 - [x] Include at least one belongs_to relationship on another model.
     A character belongs to a user.

 - [x] Include user accounts with unique login attribute.
-My unique login attribute is an email.
+    The unique login attribute is an email from the user.

 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations